PerceptiLabs/CodeExamples/README.md

 2. Simple Linear Regression using SGD

-3. Multiple Linear Regression using SGD
+3. Multi-variable Linear Regression using SGD

 Here we are using the Insurance Dataset for 1., Wine Dataset for 2. and ex1data1 Dataset for 3.